-The PCT Medicines Policy covers the disposal of controlled drugs in detail, and the advice below reflects this guidance.
-The information below was correct at the time of writing, but staff must ensure they are continually familiar with the most up to date version of the PCTs Medicines Policy, which is hosted on the PCT website.
-Additional guidance can be found in Appendix 1 which provides generic guidance on the destruction of controlled drugs, and has been taken directly from the PCT Medicines Policy.(26)
+Local medicines policies cover the disposal of controlled drugs in detail, and the advice below reflects this guidance.
+The information below was correct at the time of writing, but staff must ensure they are continually familiar with the most up to date version of the local Controlled Drugs Policy (ELHT/C105 Version 1), which is hosted on the ELMMB website.

-Part-used vials / ampoules of CDs, as well as the dressing and the gel removed from the patient should be disposed of in an appropriate sharps bin which should be labelled according to the Waste Disposal Policy / Standard Principles for the Safe Use and Disposal of Sharps Policy as "contains mixed pharmaceutical waste and sharps - for incineration".
-Community nurses should document on the nurses' PDRC / CDR the quantity of CD administered and the amount disposed of.(26)
+Part-used vials / ampoules of CDs, as well as the dressing and the gel removed from the patient should be disposed of in an appropriate sharps bin which should be labelled according to the Controlled Drugs Policy (ELHT/C105 Version 1) as "contains mixed pharmaceutical waste and sharps - for incineration".
+Community nurses should document on the nurses' PDRC/ CDR the quantity of CD administered and the amount disposed of.